-Pangrattato – or pangritata, depending on who you ask – is crisp, garlicky breadcrumbs shaken over the finished pasta, providing fantastic texture and contrast to the creamy sauce.
+Pangrattato is the crisp, garlicky breadcrumbs shaken over a finished plate of pasta, providing fantastic texture and contrast to the creamy sauce.
 Originally intended as the “poor man’s parmesan”, pangrattato is no compromise.
 It’s my new favourite pasta accessory.

 1 butternut squash